 Traditional Animation ≠ 2D Animation

-At this point, a major misunderstanding of the issue was born.
-Since 2D animation was mercilessly confused with traditional animation, and this is still happening, people attribute the qualities to one another and, referring to traditional animation, they put on the black cap on 2D animation.
-First-class substitution of notions, agree?
+At this point, a serious misunderstanding of the issue was born.
+Since 2D animation has been mercilessly confused with traditional animation, and it still is, people attribute qualities to each other and, referring to traditional animation, put a black hat on 2D animation.
+First-class substitution of concepts, agree?

-To say that 3D animation has replaced 2D means absolutely not to understand the issue.
-Look at various cartoon projects: rarely at the very beginning of a project, a studio knows whether to use 2D or 3D for the final result.
-First, testing is done and it is analyzed in which direction of animation the idea will be most understandable, easiest and fastest to create.
+To say that 3D animation has replaced 2D is to completely misunderstand the issue.
+Look at different animation projects – rarely at the very beginning of a project does a studio know whether to use 2D or 3D for the final result.
+First, testing is carried out and it is analyzed in which direction of animation the idea will be the most understandable, easy, and quick to create.
 And only then, based on the results of numerous tests, a decision is made regarding the technique.

-For example, “Klaus”, a Spanish animated feature film directed by Sergio Pablos.
-It is created in 2D animation style, but no one will guess about it without a hint or a close study of the smallest details.
-It looks like 3D and this is entirely due to the effects of light in the creative hands of 40 animators who have been working on this project for over two years and completed it under the wire just a month before the premiere on Netflix.
+For example, let’s look at Klaus, a Spanish animated feature film directed by Sergio Pablos.
+It was created in the style of 2D animation, but without a hint or careful study of the smallest details, no one will guess about it.
+It feels like 3D, and it’s entirely thanks to the lighting effects in the creative hands of the 40 animators who worked on this project for over two years and completed it under the wire just a month before it premiered on Netflix.

-The director wanted his film to have the nostalgic flavor of ’90s Disney animations, but also aimed to spice it up with the up-to-date features of the latest animation advances.
-And he succeeded in this.
+The director wanted his film to have the nostalgic flavor of 90s Disney animations, but also sought to spice it up with modern features of the latest advances in animation.
+And he succeeded.

 These words perfectly illustrate the answer to the question of whether 2D animation is dead.
 Not only did we realize the substitution of notions, we also saw that now there is no critical confrontation as such.
-There is a place for both 2D and 3D in making any good film.
-And there are a lot of such examples.
+Every good movie has room for both 2D and 3D.
+And there are many such examples.

-Traditional techniques such as squeezing and stretching, exaggeration, body movement and even the general look of cartoons are used by modern animators.
-In addition, a huge number of drawn storyboards are now being created, which are essentially animatics, that is, almost animations.
+Traditional techniques such as squeezing and stretching, exaggeration, body movements, and even the general look of cartoons are used by modern animators.
+In addition, a huge number of hand-drawn storyboards are now being created, which are essentially animatics, that is, almost animations.

-Yes, now is the era of digital animation.
-Nobody uses tables anymore: it is unprofitable for the studio.
-Where there used to be one animation table, you can put 2 Cintiq tables, because this significantly speeds up production.
+Yes, this is the era of digital animation.
+No one uses tables anymore – it is not profitable for the studio.
+Where there used to be one animation table, you can put 2 Cintiq tables, because this greatly speeds up production.

-So of course, 2D animation is not dead.
-It’s just that the traditional animation style has been transformed.
-Something new has evolved from the animation table technique and the past era of the animation industry giants.
+So, of course, 2D animation is not dead.
+It’s just that the traditional style of animation has changed.
+Something new has evolved from the animation table technique and the past era of the giants of the animation industry.
 So now 2D animation is flourishing and transforming, acquiring modern eye-catching forms.
-And at Kevuru Games, we take an active part in this process.
+And at Kevuru Games, we are actively involved in this process.

 2D Animation or 3D Animation: Which is Easier?